dembskic/SuN_cGAN/README.md

 Our cGAN implementation is constructed with Tensorflow and based on the work of Isola, Zhu, Zhou, and Efros (https://arxiv.org/abs/1611.07004), as well as Tensorflow's "pix2pix: Image Translation with a Conditional GAN" tutorial (https://www.tensorflow.org/tutorials/generative/pix2pix).

-Further information can be found in Dembski, Kuchera, Liddck, Spyrou, and Ramanujan, Two-Dimensional Total Absorption Spectroscopy with Conditional Generative Adversarial Analysis.
+Further information can be found in Dembski, Kuchera, Liddck, Spyrou, and Ramanujan, Two-Dimensional Total Absorption Spectroscopy with Conditional Generative Adversarial Networks.
-Arxiv: (arxiv link here)

 # Version Dependencies